anhduy0911/CoInception/README.md

-# **Efficiency Meets Robustness: Enhancing Time Series Representations through Noise-Resilient Training and an Efficient Encoder**.
+# **Improving Time Series Encoding with Noise-Aware Self-Supervised Learning and an Efficient Encoder**.

 ## Requirements